-Yellow phlegm is typically a sign of a bacterial respiratory infection, like bronchitis, strep throat or pneumonia.
+Yellow phlegm is typically a sign of a respiratory infection, like bronchitis, strep throat or pneumonia.
+These can be triggered by bacteria or viruses that invade the respiratory tract.

-If you notice yellow phlegm and it is accompanied by other symptoms like fever, sore throat, or shortness of breath, you should see your doctor for assessment and possible.
-Also check out what different phlegm colors mean and how to treat it.
+If you notice yellow phlegm and it is accompanied by other symptoms like fever, sore throat, or shortness of breath, you should see your doctor for assessment.
+Learn more about what different phlegm colors mean and how to treat phlegm.

 What causes yellow phlegm?